Song: Whatever Gets You Thru The Night

 Today’s Quote: “…man had always assumed that he was more intelligent than dolphins because he had achieved so much – the wheel, New York, wars and so on – whilst all the dolphins had ever done was muck about in the water having a good time.
 But conversely, the dolphins had always believed that they were far more intelligent than man – for precisely the same reasons.” ~ Douglas Adams

 Normally, when I’m off work for a week, the time flies by and, all too soon, it’s time to return to the daily grind.
 This time around time seemed to drag on by in slow motion but still had the same end result, I’ve got to go back to work sooner than I had really wanted.
-To be perfectly honest, I don’t want to go back to work, not really.
+To be perfectly honest, I don’t want to go back to work at all, not really.
 I no longer see my job as a series of challenges and opportunities.
 Now it’s a daily series of obstacles and frustrations that must be endured until it’s time to go home.

 One of the objectives on my annual review is being innovative and being on the leading edge of technology.
 I find I really don’t have the time to keep up on all the various technologies that are currently in use or on the horizon.
-I find it difficult enough to find the time to learn and become comfortable with the technology I’ve been tasked to support, let alone anything new.
+I find it difficult enough to find the time to learn and become comfortable with the technology I’ve already been tasked to support, let alone anything new.
 In general, my technological research tends to be problem specific, that is, I’m looking for answers for a specific problem.
 If I stumble across something new and cool, that’s great.
 But my focus is on finding the answer to the current problem.
 I’m in the dark about most new developments unless they have a direct impact on what I’m dealing with in the here and now.
 Otherwise, I don’t concern myself with it.

 In recent months, new systems and technologies have been introduced.
 While I loathed the systems they’ve replaced, I’m not sure I like the new stuff any better.
 I feel as though I’ve lost what little bit of control I once had over the process.
 Much of that feeling could stem from the fact I’m not familiar with it yet, something that’s unlikely to change as no one seems to feel that proper training is worth the expense.
 So, in the meantime, I plod along, dealing with the issues as best I can, half-assed at best.
 More new systems are being brought in that have great potential to make life in IT much easier but unless they are properly implemented with the right training and documentation, I’m rather pessimistic about them.
 I don’t want to do my job in a half-assed manner but most of the time I feel like it’s out of my control and I’m overwhelmed.